1. Get started

 <b>Lunch</b><br/>11:00 - 11:30

-That will display Lunch in bold weight and interval will be in the next line.
+That will display Lunch in bold weight and the time interval will be in the next line.

 Set teacher name to: